Taniya-Das/House-Price-Prediction-using-XGBoost/README.md

 ## Conclusions

 Predictions XGBoost yielded better accuracy than Random Forest Regression model.
+The predictions on test data are submitted to the [Housing Prices Competition on Kaggle](https://www.kaggle.com/c/home-data-for-ml-course).
+The Mean Absolute Error on predictions of test data is reported as 14951.28888.

 ## Reference